When people say what someone "deserves", there are two common senses in which they might mean it.

 The judgement sense: the ideology that good people deserve fortune and bad people deserve misfortune.
 What someone deserves is determined by how good of a person they are.

-The ownership sense: the ideology that people deserve the option to not interact with others, and thus people by definition deserve whatever they have unless they took it from someone else who deserved it.
-This definition of "deserve" isn't about good versus bad, it's about rights.
+The ownership sense: the ideology that people have the right to not interact with others, and thus that if you define "deserve" to mean "it's righteous to make things this way", then people by definition deserve whatever they have unless they took it from someone else who deserved it.
+This definition of "deserve" isn't about good versus bad so much as it's about rights.

 Protagonism upholds both of these philosophies under the names of Rectitude and Consent.
 Actually everyone believes both to some degree but for liberals the Ownership aspect is way too weak because they advocate things like gun control and hate speech laws (I hear Canada has them) and reparations for slavery and progressive tax while for libertarians the Judgement aspect is too weak since they (I'm talking about the consistent ones like Backalley Philosophy and Zeroth Position, not the "Libertarian Party") usually advocate no exceptions to the sovereignty of private property rights whatsoever.